michjnich/michjnich.github.io_v1_mkdocs/docs/index.md

 Having been told in school that I should drop art as I had no talent in that area, I learned to sketch and paint while living in Melbourne, Australia.
 I'm still not very good, but I enjoy it, and I now know I'm not as bad as my art teacher would have had me believe.

 At some point, I may include some photos of some of my paintings.

+## Other Sidelines
+#### Translation
+I provide translation services from Swedish to (UK) English, or proofreading services to validate against the original Swedish if you already have a translation.

+Contact me for rates.
+#### Voice artist
+If you need an audio recording in reasonably neutral British accent (though not the Queen's English!), get in touch.
+To date, I have mostly provided recordings for online courses for education companies.